Country

 Before You Travel

 • Calculate Your Data Needs: A one-hour Zoom call can use between 500MB and 1.5GB of data, depending on video quality.
 Use a tool to estimate your data needs for the trip, factoring in all your meetings, and purchase a plan with a comfortable buffer.
+Remember, it is better to have a bit too much data than to run out mid-presentation.

 Setting Up for the Call